ChrisWhealy/wasm_sha256/README.md

 The same logic used by `wasmer` applies when `wasmtime` creates WASM's virtual root directory.

 In this example, the `--dir <host_dir>` argument uses `./tests` as the virtual root and from within WASM, `/` is implied.
-Consequently, the file name `war_and_peace.txt` does not need to be prefixed with a directory name.

 ```bash
 $ wasmtime --dir ./tests ./bin/sha256_opt.wasm -- war_and_peace.txt